udayvir-singh/testci/README.md

 It prioritizes speed, transparency and minimalism and It's lightning fast thanks to it diffing algorithm.

 ## Features
-- **BLAZING FAST**, compiles files in milliseconds
+- *BLAZING* fast, compiles files in milliseconds
 - 200% support for interactive evaluation
-- Doesn't create stupid abstractions
+- Transparent, doesn't create stupid abstractions
 - Natively loads `nvim/init.fnl`

 ## Comparison to other plugins